mfinegan/nvus-react/README.md

 ## SASS Variables

-See ./src/lib/\_theme.scss for a comprehensive list of all the SASS variables used in theming and laying out the components.
+See _theme.scss for a comprehensive list of all the SASS variables used in theming and laying out the components.

 ## Author